prateekyb-18/design-and-verification-of-UART-Controller-TX-RX-Loopback-/README.md

-# Desung and verification of UART Controller (TX-RX LOOPBACK)
+# Design and verification of UART Controller (TX-RX LOOPBACK)

 A fully functional UART communication system implemented in Verilog/SystemVerilog, including a Baud Rate Generator, Transmitter (TX), Receiver (RX), and a Top-level loopback design.
 Simulated and verified using Icarus Verilog and GTKWave.